DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with expiry, to allow third parties a time-limited access to a resource.

-The summary is:

-Build a string like this:
+To use signed URLs, the app must build a string like this:

 ```
 StringToSign = HTTP_Verb + "\n" +